Shia1232/pwn.college_Shiamak/CitadelCTF.md

 Closer inspection reveals that the environment variable FLAG likely contains the flag, but needs to be accessed in a permitted way.
 The interpreter whitelist is found to allow several words—PRINT, ENVIRON, FLAG, lower, and exec—but only if matched case-sensitively.

 Using these, a crafted input like execPRINTENVIRON.lower FLAG is accepted.
 This executes a print of the lowercased environment, from which the flag can be easily extracted.
+## Viral Bionic Anomaly
+This floor is haunted by a phantom of the past.
+You encounter a presentation created by the last
+employee of a forgotten corporation, made just minutes before the Citadel awoke.

+Rumor has it that the corporation predicted the rise of the Citadel.
+Within the slides, a "starter
+pack" holds the clues you need.
+Use it to confront the "final boss", a threat trapped inside a macro
+hidden deep within the presentation, and claim the key to the next floor.
+### Solve
+**Flag:** ``

 ## Field day